 Marion returned to Shimbwe after a year and then brought back more clothes, a child’s potty toilet, toothbrushes and toothpaste.

 Thanks to Marion and her partner Arne the community of Shimbwe has increased their living standards and the opportunity to prosper.
-We are very happy and grateful for all the wonderful work that has been done for Minjeni and Shimbwe.
+We are very happy and grateful for all the wonderful work that has been done for Miinjeni and Shimbwe.

 Glory be to god

 Neema – HIV group Neema is a group of 11 women and 1 man.
 All of them are HIV-positive and live a stigmatized life.
 The group started in 2008 and the aim was to bring hope.
 They came together because they recognized a great ignorance in the area of Shimbwe.
-By talking to the ward officer and church they made it possible to have meetings where they explained the disease and talked to the church members how to make there situation better.
+By talking to the ward officer and church they made it possible to have meetings where they explained the disease and talked to the church members how to make their situation better.

 The chairwomen for the group met an American woman that helped her with her chickens.
 The chairwomen had to promise that she would give 3 chickens to every member of the Neema group when that chicken bred.
 Now all of the members beside two have chickens.
 The chickens help the families economically in form of money for school fees, food, medicines etc.